Working with Refugees

 This tip sheet by the Government of Ontario is designed to help people find quality child care.
-It is available in Arabic.
+It is available in different languages.

 These brochures by CMAS cover dressing for winter, fire safety, home safety for children, SIDS, swimming safety and street safety.
-They are available in Arabic.
+They are available in different languages.

 This resource from CMAS includes a guide and tip sheets for the Care for Newcomer Children program.

-This video by the Canada Revenue Agency shows newcomers how the Canadian tax system works and what Canada does with the taxes we pay.
-It is available in Arabic.
+This series of videos by the Canada Revenue Agency shows newcomers how the Canadian tax system works and what Canada does with the taxes we pay.

-This legal information from CLEO will soon be available in Arabic.
+This legal information from CLEO is available in English, French and Arabic.